 An abundance of studies has also been performed in optimizing or complementing the available data from sensors for monitoring applications.
 Through optimization, the objective of designed systems is to maximize the relevant and informative data for monitoring the system.
 An example of this optimization process with PINNs may be seen in the work of Zhu et al. (2022a), who optimized sensor placement locations for the monitoring of low-rise buildings in response to wind pressure.
 The ML model is trained on data generated from a physical simulation by means of a high-fidelity finite element computational fluid dynamics model.
-From the data provided, the ML model seeks to construct a surrogate model of pressure-field in real time.
-This surrogate model is further embedded within a neural network for the optimization of sensor placement locations.
-For inference of non-observable sensor data, Jadhav et al. (2022) performed condition monitoring of fouling conditions on system health with respect to an air pre-heating system in thermal power plants.
-Issues arising from the lack of available sensors on the interior of the system are resolved with the proposed PINN architecture based on the non-dimensionalized governing equations for heat transfer for fluid and metal interfaces.
+From the data provided, the ML model seeks to construct a surrogate model of pressure-field in real-time.
+This surrogate model is further embedded within a NN for the optimization of sensor placement locations.
+For inference of non-observable sensor data, Jadhav et al. (2022) performed CM of fouling conditions on system health with respect to an air pre-heating system in thermal power plants.
+Issues arising from the lack of available sensors on the interior of the system are resolved with the proposed PINN architecture based on the nondimensionalized governing equations for heat transfer for fluid and metal interfaces.
 The authors employed a series of multiple PINNs in parallel, operating from the same set of input features to resolve a plethora of equations governing heat transfer.
 PINNs are regularized via the physics-informed loss function, composed of the loss components of the governing equations, boundary conditions, and interface conditions.
 From the various applications listed, the accuracy of sensor data is critical for the collection of data faithful to the system.
 Decisions based on inaccurate or incomplete information may lead to sub-optimal outcomes or catastrophic consequences, and as such, one direction of this architecture has been the reconstruction of corrupt sensory data to allow users a holistic view of system operations.
 In particular, in the work by Peng et al. (2022), the authors proposed a PINN structure to reconstruct data with significant corruption from sensor errors.
 The networks proposed are based upon the Least Absolute Deviation and median absolute deviation, whereby the PINN architecture is continuously optimized by minimizing the residual between data-driven and physical models.
 The design of the architecture was validated on several classical problems involving PDEs, such as the Navier-Stokes equation, Poisson's equation, and wave equations, whereby the algorithm was capable of accurately recovering governing equations from corrupted observation data.

-In other avenues of research, PINNs have been applied for the modeling of dynamic systems, as demonstrated in the work of Zhou et al. (2023c).
-The authors applied the PINN framework for the evaluation of reliability in multistate systems.
+In other avenues of research, PINNs have been applied for the modelling of dynamic systems, as demonstrated in the work of Zhou et al. (2023c).
+The authors applied the PINN framework for the evaluation of reliability in multi-state systems.
 Given that the governing equations for Markov processes take the form of differential equations, the computational efficiency of PINNs is leveraged.
-The group utilized the gradient surgery method for multi-task learning as outlined by Yu et al. (2020a) to improve the PINN's precision in approximating solutions to differential equations by alleviating issues with imbalanced gradients during training phases.
+The group utilized the gradient surgery method for multi-task learning as outlined by Yu et al. (2020) to improve the PINN's precision in approximating solutions to differential equations by alleviating issues with imbalanced gradients during training phases.
 For multi-state system reliability evaluation, the PINN solves for the state estimates of systems with the input of time instant.
 As with the traditional PINN, the network is penalized based on loss with respect to boundary conditions, and with respect to approximation of governing equations.
-In addition to the PINN architecture based on ANN, various works have incorporated alternate deep learning architectures to best optimize the network for the data structure of particular applications, which will be detailed below.

 3.3.3.
-Physics-Informed Regularization in Tandem with Other Deep Learning Architectures
+Physics-informed regularization in tandem with other deep learning architectures